The stars fell wrong.The stars fell wrong.

 Varn's eyes never left Torven's face.
 When he spoke, each word came out like breaking ice.
 "Your choice.
 Your burden."

+"Everyone hears what happened.
+All of it."
 He looked at the other hunters when he said it.

 "We leave.
 Now."